lucasvianav/lucasvianav/README.md

 ## Hi there 👋

-My name is Lucas and I'm an undergraduate Computer Science student at ICMC - USP (Institute of Mathematics and Computer Sciences - University of São Paulo), former undergraduate Electronic Engeneering student at EESC - USP.
+My name is Lucas and I'm an undergraduate Computer Science student at ICMC - USP (Institute of Mathematics and Computer Sciences - University of São Paulo) and former undergraduate Electronic Engeneering student at EESC - USP.
 I love photography, fashion, sneakers, Neil Gaiman's books, technology, dark mode in apps, Mac Miller, etc etc and recently became a VIM and JavaScript enthusiast.

 - 🔭 I’m currently working on [SA-SEL](https://github.com/sa-sel/)'s institutional website with integrated ecommerce and linktree.